shakhscode/Linux_and_bash_scripting/gitEssentials/README.md

 - A new file just added to the working_dir --> it is in untracked (```U```) mode.
 Untracked files are shown in red color on typing 'git status'.

 - Then the file is added to the stagging area.
+In the stagging area all the added files (completely new or those that were stagged before) are shown in green color.
+And after any modification on them, they are marked as modified (```M```).

-- Then we do modifications and
+- Then they are committed.

+- Once committed, the files are out of stagging area but in tracking zone, in static (unmodified) mode.

+- Now git will track any change to those files present in tracking zone.

+- Now, if we do any modification on the files in tracking zone,they are marked as modified (```M```) but we can't commit tehm directly.

+- To commit we need to add them again to the stagging area and then we can commit.

 ### 2. Local to Remote repo in Github